Frequently Asked Questions

 You also need to consider any special requirements your business may have and implement measures to mitigate the risk of contributing to a fire, such as the use of plant machinery and the storage of hazardous materials.

-The fire risk assessment is not only a necessity, but when carried out correctly, will ensure your business meets all the criteria of the order.
+The fire risk assessment is not only a necessity, but when carried out correctly, it will ensure your business meets all the criteria of the order.
 You can download the government fire safety guides from their website:

 https://www.gov.uk/workplace-fire-safety-your-responsibilities/fire-safety-advice-documents